atet/flutter/README.md

 Issue | Solution
 --- | ---
-**"It's not working!"** | This concise tutorial has distilled hours of sweat, tears, and troubleshooting; _it can't not work_ **"Can I install this on WSL2 in Windows 10?"** | I spun my wheels on trying to get this installed on WSL2 in Windows 10; very long story short, it's likely no longer possible due to KVM no longer being supported for Windows 10 WSL2 and only in Windows 11 now
+**"It's not working!"** | This concise tutorial has distilled hours of sweat, tears, and troubleshooting; _it can't not work_ **"Can I install this on WSL2 in Windows 10?"** | I spun my wheels on trying to get this installed on WSL2 in Windows 10; very long story short, it's likely not possible now due to [KVM in WSL only being supported in Windows 11](https://github.com/microsoft/WSL/issues/11216#issuecomment-2065238889)

 [Back to Top](#table-of-contents)